refi64/flatpod/README.md

 There are a couple of ways to reclaim disk space used by the Flatpod OSTree repo (stored in `$HOME/.local/share/flatpod/repo`):

-- To run a basic prune and clear the object cache + build directories, run `flatpod --cleanup prune`.
+- To run a basic prune and clear the build directories, run `flatpod --cleanup prune`.
 - To remove any branches related to runtimes that are unused (for instance, if you uninstalled them), run `flatpod --cleanup unused`.
 - To remove all the OCI branches (will not remove the Flatpak runtimes but will require `podman` to re-push everything), run `flatpod --cleanup oci`.
-- To clear all of the above, run `flatpod --cleanup all`.
+- To clear all of the above + the uncompressed object cache, run `flatpod --cleanup all`.